vseventer/sharp-cli/README.md

                           exceeds this limit                           [number] [default: 268402689]
-      --page              Page number to start extracting from for multi-page input         [number] --pages             Number of pages to extract for multi-page input      [number] [default: 1] --sequentialRead    Use sequential rather than random access where possible [boolean] [default: false]
+      --page              Page number to start extracting from for multi-page input         [number] --pages             Number of pages to extract for multi-page input      [number] [default: 1] --pdfBackground     Background colour to use when PDF is partially transparent        [string] --sequentialRead    Use sequential rather than random access where possible [boolean] [default: false]
       --subifd            subIFD to extract for OME-TIFF                      [number] [default: -1]